-Have you ever recalled about a new employee who joined the company with full enthusiasm and energy and then became part of that unproductive plague?
-Or dealt with a situation when your employees felt emotionally wasted and were not able to pull off their job?
+When a new employee joins in, you might have seen how enthusiastic and full of energy they are at first.
+But as time passes by, they become part of that unproductive plague, or a situation comes when your employees feel emotionally wasted and are not able to pull off their job?

 If you have faced such situations then you are not the only one.
-Being unproductive, lacking composure, not being able to stick to a plan are a few symptoms that your employees might be facing burnout.
-Your once energetic and productive employees are becoming victims of burnout.
+Being unproductive, lacking composure, lacking focus are a few symptoms that your employees might be facing which are a part of common epidemic spreading thorughout the industry.
+That widespread epidemic called burnout.
+And your once energetic and productive employees are becoming victims of burnout.

 And it is bad news for any organisation.

 Employee burnout happens when your once productive employees become exhausted both physically and mentally in the workplace.
 It is thought of as a psychological process and happens due to a prolonged period of stress or excessive work hours.
 Signs of burnout include the feeling of emptiness, frustration and exhaustion.
 Few of the other symptoms of burnout include getting irritated, cynicism, depression, sickness and mistakes related to tasks.

 A recent Gallup survey found that out of 7500 employees 23% of them reported feeling burned out.

 Also, 63% of employees are more likely to call in for sick day leaves if they are facing burnout at work or are facing personal issues.
 And even if they do not call in for leaves, their performance is likely to reduce by 13%.
 (Gallup)

 These numbers cover huge number of employees and it is a serious matter that needs to have a quick solution.
 If this is an issue that doesn’t concern you or your organisation then you need to reconsider it because it is going to affect your company in its growth.

 But before delving into the ways on how to tackle them, let us have a look at why employee burnout happens.

 Reasons behind employee burnout: